SIR epidemics in populations with large sub-communities: Model, main results and heuristics

 In order to describe the size of an epidemic in which many communities are infected during the course of the epidemic we need some further notation.
-Let $A^{(n)}_T$ denote the severity (the sum of all infectious periods of infected individuals) of $\Enm$ and let $\barznmc =m_n^{-1}\znmc$, $\tznmt=(nm_n)^{-1}\znmt$ and $\tanm=(nm_n)^{-1}A^{(n)}_T$.
+Let $\barznmc =m_n^{-1}\znmc$, $\tznmt=(nm_n)^{-1}\znmt$ and $\tanm=(nm_n)^{-1}A^{(n)}_T$.
 Thus $m_n(m_n+1)^{-1} \barznmc$ is the fraction of communities that experience large outbreaks (i.e.\ with size at least $\log n$), $m_n(m_n+1)^{-1} \tznmt=(n(m_n+1))^{-1}\znmt$ is the fraction of individuals in the population that are infected, while $m_n(m_n+1)^{-1} \tanm$ is the average severity per individual (infected or not) in the population.
 (We scale by $m_n$, rather than perhaps the more natural $m_{n}+1$, as it fits better with our proofs, which involve analysing a slightly modified epidemic model defined on the $m_n$ communities not containing the initial infective.)

 Define the functions $x(\cdot)$, $z(\cdot)$ and $a(\cdot)$ on $[0, \infty)$ by

 Furthermore, define